We review the evidence on drinking alcohol while breastfeeding to determine if it will harm your baby or milk supply.

 So does post-alcohol breast milk affect baby’s sleep?

 Research is saying yes, but only to a certain degree.
 This study found that breast-fed infants experienced less sleep after exposure to alcohol in their mom’s milk, compared to infants with regular milk.
 However, this effect only lasted for three and a half hours after feeding time.
 It’s important to note that the babies compensated by sleeping more in the next twenty hours.
 At the end of the day, all babies have similar sleep patterns, and any short-term effects balance themselves out!

 So go ahead and drink away ladies.
-Just because your sleep suffers as a new mom doesn’t mean your babies’ sleep has to.
+Just because your sleep suffers as a new mom, doesn’t mean your baby’s sleep has to.

 I must note that these studies were generally short-term.
-There’s currently minimal studies on the long-term effects of drinking while breastfeeding, so I really can’t speak to that.
+There’s currently minimal studies on the long-term effects of drinking alcohol while breastfeeding, so I really can’t speak to that.
 What I will say though, is that the research we examined today did very, very thorough investigations into this topic.
 We concluded that no specialized drinking guidelines were needed for lactating women.

 So what does this all mean?

 It means us moms are just like regular people, so we can follow the regular people guideline of two drinks a day and ten drinks a week, guilt-free.
 You might notice some small differences afterwards.
 Such as shorter periods of feeding and shorter sleep times right after feeding, but it’s really nothing to worry about!
 Your baby will go through cycles of these anyway, and they’ll make up for it another time.

 Even though the literature to date suggests that drinking alcohol while breastfeeding is ultimately safe, you still don’t want to overdo it.
 Getting drunk and handling your baby increases the risk of falls and other accidents.
 You also want to make sure to never bed share with your baby when you’ve had anything to drink.
 It may impair your ability to judge your surroundings and keep baby safe in bed.